spotdemo4/opengrep/perf/opengrep-scripts/Readme.md

 ## `bench.py`

-Run a quick comparison of performance between two commits or a commit and the current state of the world (current commit + uncommited changes).
+Run a quick comparison of performance between two commits or a commit and the current state of the world (current commit + uncommitted changes).
 Usage:

 ```
 bench <sha1> <sha2>  # compare two commits